MCEngine-AddOn/.github/profile/README.md

 # ExampleAddOn for MCEngine Projects

-This is an example add-on for the `MCEngine{project name}` plugin.
-It demonstrates how to implement and register a custom AI module using the provided `IMCEngine{project name}AddOn` interface.
+This is an example add-on for the `MCEngine` plugin.
+It demonstrates how to implement and register a custom AI module using the provided `IMCEngineAddOn` interface.

 ## 📦 Dependency Setup